Joy Blooms, follow my adventures in Lubbock as I garden here

 To attract birds in your garden, I find that feeders large enough to hold 2-3 days worth of seeds work best.
 I fill the feeder with high quality seeds.
 My feeder in Colorado was under the aspen tree so that the birds could find shelter.
 They could easily escape should there be predators in the yard.
 Although with the beagles, not many cats stray into the yard.
 One of the benefits of attracting birds, was that they ate pesky insects.

-Not sure what to do in Lubbock - we have not trees in the backyard - no shelter for the birds - nothing but a open area.
+Not sure what to do in Lubbock - we have no trees in the backyard - no shelter for the birds - nothing but a open area.

 Bird-Friendly Items in your Garden

 • In addition to providing seeds, be sure to add a water source.
 Birds will appreciate water both to drink and in which to bathe.
 Circulating water is best but any tray of water will attract birds.
-I added a solar birdbath to the garden.
-It shoots water into the air.
-Not only a joy to watch, but also keeps the water circulating.
+I added a solar birdbath to the garden in Colorado.
+It shots water into the air.
+Not only a joy to watch, but also kept the water circulating.
 Too bad this Chinese product didn't last the season.

 • I like to keep the birdfeeders full all year.
 Birds feed all year long.
 In the winter I put out slices of fresh fruit for them.